English cricket team in Australia in 1962–63: Victoria v MCC (February)

 The highlight of this match was a fine 185 by Tom Graveney in MCC's first innings of 375 after being 96/5.
 Victoria scored 307 (David Allen 5/43) and MCC declared their second innings at 218/5 to set a target of 287 in just over four hours.
 Victoria struggled to 188/9 and could only secure the draw after their last two batsmen, bowlers Keith Kirby and Alan Connolly, held out for the last sixteen minutes of play.

 Press coverage

 There was considerable disquiet in cricketing circles about the press coverage of the tour which focused on the Duke of Norfolk because of his aristocratic connections and horse racing interests; on Sheppard for religious reasons; and on Dexter's wife Susan, who was a model.
 Playfair began its review of the tour with a curt dismissal of the excessive coverage as "all manner of events off the field of play (which are) copy for the newspapers".
 The England players were equally unimpressed and Fred Trueman disparagingly commented: "In no time at all, the news in the press concerning the England team centred on where the Duke of Norfolk's horses were running, what Mrs Dexter was wearing and where David Sheppard was sermonising".

+The British writer Alan Ross wrote Australia 63 about his experience during the tour, consisting of typical sporting coverage of the significant matches with sections akin to a travel guide of the Australian locations he visited as he followed the tour by car.
+It was the third of four books he published regarding Ashes series.